Manazsharma/argo-rollout-canary-/README.md

-# ArgoCD & Argo Rollouts demo
+# ArgoCD & Argo Rollouts assignment

 This readme provides a comprehensive guide for setting up a GitOps pipeline using Argo CD for continuous deployment and implementing  a canary release with Argo Rollouts within a Kubernetes environment.